nullpixel/litecord/README.md

 # Litecord
-An implementation of Discord's backend.
+An open-source, (tries to be) functional implementation of a server that follows the Discord API.

 This has real shitty code, good luck